-Think how much it costs to run a small van or even motorcycle.
-You need insurance, fuel, road tax.
+Think how much it costs to run a small van or even a motorcycle.
+You need insurance, fuel, and road tax.
 Using an electric cargo bike like the Tern GSD could prove to be a wise long-term investment.

-I absolutely love the Tern GSD S10 electric cargo bike.
+I love the Tern GSD S10 electric cargo bike.
 If I had £4000 knocking about, I would go out and buy one tomorrow.
 I love the way it handles, I love the comfortable riding position, but most of all the practicality and overall quality of the package is hard to beat.

 The Bosch motor, as always comes up trumps and works in perfect harmony with the GSD.
 Hills are nothing to be feared anymore, ramp the power up to boost mode and you will effortlessly pedal up a steep hill, carrying cargo without breaking into a sweat or getting out of breath.

 The design team at Tern have done themselves proud in producing a truly viable alternative to the car.
 I can’t fault the GSD.
 I know the price tag will put a lot of people off, and you can indeed purchase cargo bikes for less than half the price of this.